What's on your football bucket list? It's time to tick some of those items off.

 52. Enjoy a beer with Coutinho

-Why: No, not the Liverpool schemer, but one of the stars of Santos’s iconic ’50s and ’60s team.
+Why: No, not the Aston Villa schemer, but one of the stars of Santos’s iconic ’50s and ’60s team.
 The man regarded as Pele’s best ever strike partner was celebrating his 73rd birthday last June, joined by other former stars including Rivellino, one of the best midfielders of all time.
 The group enjoyed a few drinks at Padaria do Carlinhos, a favourite haunt for ex-players.
 Head to Carlinhos and, if you’re lucky, you could bump into them and chat about the golden days of Brazilian football.
 Lovely stuff.

 How: Buses to Santos leave from Sao Paulo’s Jabaquara terminal and take about an hour.
 In Santos bus station, ask for Padaria do Carlinhos – anybody local will know it.
 The place is named after its owner, a famous Santos fan.